PowerShell/ProjectMercury/docs/cmdlets/Resolve-Error.md

 PS C:\> Resolve-Error
 ```

-This sends the last error hit to the current AISH window and agent to attempt to resolve.
+This sends the last error hit to the current AISH window to attempt to resolve.

 ## PARAMETERS